Ahrefs vs Semrush — Which Should You Use?

 This is extremely useful if you manage a lot of domains and are in a position to verify them in the ways described above.

+Significantly, an important piece of functionality, site auditing, is only available in both if you are working within a project.
 So, for users needing to perform a site audit on a bunch of different websites, this could become a headache — although the project limits don’t render this impossible, it makes things more fiddly than you’d like — and you’ll effectively have to keep a project slot free for any ‘ad hoc’ work.

-So in all, when it comes to project limits, it’s a win for Ahrefs.
+All in all, when it comes to project limits, it’s a win for Ahrefs.

 Rank tracking